tami-myor/AD-Score/README.md

 # Development and Validation of a Prognostic Clinical Risk Score for Subsequent Atopic Dermatitis Risk  <br>
  Supplementary materials for the development and validation of atopic dematitis score in utero <br>
- * Full pragnosis model can be found in score_algorithm.py <br>
+ * Full prognosis model can be found in score_algorithm.py <br>
  * Questionnaire.py file is the questionnaire form of the model.
 Run this code to answer the questions and get an AD risk result per patient.

 ## Table 1 **<br>**

-The development and validation patiants characteristics
+Characteristics of Training & Validation sets

 ```
 | Category                       | Sub-category                          | IFPS2 Control (n=1,418) | IFPS2 AD up to 1Y (n=389) | P-Value | LEUMIT Control (n=63,852) | LEUMIT AD up to 3Y (n=7,370) | P-Value |